How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 | READ MORE: The Most Profitable Lifestyle Blog Niches And Their Sub-Niches

+This is how you start building your blog’s brand identity when you start a blog.
 This will become extremely important in how your site visitors perceive you, and whether they will come back for more.

 | RELATED: How To Choose A Blog Niche That’s Profitable